leejoonli/code-every-day/log.md

 ## Thoughts

 Read about DevOps toolchain and test automation.
 There are multiple tools each having its own purpose whether it be planning, building, or monitoring the deployed application.
 And it requires that all teams work together and test incrementally and often so that the deployed version is good to go and to also fix any issues rapidly.
 Read about infrastructure as code.
 Don't completely understand and will need to read into it further along with product manager examples and automated testing tools.

+# Day 117 (6/7/2022)

+## DevOps Pipeline

+Did some more reading on DevOps.

+## Thoughts

+Read about YAML.
+Yet Another Markup Language is interesting to learn about.
+The codeifying of test automation is cool but I don't know how it works under the hood.
+The YAML pipeline has the stage -> job -> script/task.
+Stage ex: Build, Deployment, Monitoring.
+Job: Things to do/test.
+Script/task: how to do/test.
+The cool thing about YAML pipeline is that you can edit the file directly using a text editor rather than using a specified tool to edit the file.
+You can get it from the repository and make changes and commit those changes and the YAML file will be edited and executable afterwards.